ShimaaBetah/fillet-o-neumann/README.md

 ## Description
-A simulation for a Von Nuemann based Computer Architecture using Java.
+A simulation for a Von Neumann based Computer Architecture using Java.
 ### Main Memory Architecture
-A von nuemann Archeticture in which program data and instruction data are stored in the same memory<br>
+A von neumann Architecture in which program data and instruction data are stored in the same memory<br>
 <b>Main Memory Size</b> 2048 * 32 `from 0 to 1023 for instructions and from 1024 to 2047 for data`
 ### Registers
 - 31 General purpose Registers from R1 to R31